 If you work in a health care setting, an understanding of infection and control is essential for your workplace role.
-This flexible, distance-learning qualification will introduce you to the meaning and importance of infection control.
-You’ll gain an overview of the causes of infections, the conditions in which they thrive, and the ways that they can be spread.
-You’ll also cover the methods used to prevent and control the spread of infection.
-Tailor your learning to your needs with this online course, hone your professional skills and prepare for employment or further study.
+This qualification aims to help learners to understand: the meaning and importance of infection control, the causes of infections, the conditions in which they thrive and the ways that they can be spread, and methods used to prevent and control the spread of infection.

 What will I learn?

 The objectives of this qualification are to:

 • give learners working or intending to work in health care settings knowledge and understanding of infection prevention and control to support their role in the workplace

 • enable learners to progress to other qualifications in this subject area, or within the wider area of health and social care.

 It is made up of four mandatory units as follows:

 • Principles of the causes and spread of infection in health care settings